ThatGuyJamal/Learn-Data-Structures-and-Algorithms/book/src/index.md

 5. **Stacks and Queues**: Understanding these fundamental structures.
 6. **Hash Maps and Hash Sets**: Diving into hashing and its applications.
 7. **Binary Trees**: Learning about tree structures and their properties.
-8. **Binary Search Trees**: Understanding and implementing BSTs.
-9. **Heaps and Priority Queues**: Working with heaps and priority queues.
+8. **Heaps and Priority Queues**: Working with heaps and priority queues.
-10. **Graphs and Graph Algorithms**: Exploring graph structures and basic algorithms.
+9. **Graphs and Graph Algorithms**: Exploring graph structures and basic algorithms.
-11. **Sorting Algorithms**: Understanding and implementing common sorting techniques.
+10. **Sorting Algorithms**: Understanding and implementing common sorting techniques.
-12. **Searching Algorithms**: Exploring linear and binary search methods.
+11. **Searching Algorithms**: Exploring linear and binary search methods.
-13. **Dynamic Programming**: Learning about memoization and tabulation.
+12. **Dynamic Programming**: Learning about memoization and tabulation.
-14. **Recursion and Backtracking**: Understanding these powerful techniques.
+13. **Recursion and Backtracking**: Understanding these powerful techniques.
-15. **Final Project**: Building a comprehensive project that integrates multiple concepts.
+14. **Recommended Projects**: Future your learning journey.

 ## Getting Ready